Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Extension to adversarial setting

-where $\eta_{i,t}$ is i.i.d. zero means noise and $f_t$ is an adversarial noise.
+\paragraph{The adversarial setting.} {{We cover~\citet{simchi2023multi}'s adversarial setting when considering trade-offs}}.
+We consider $r_{i,t}(A_t) = Y_i(A_t) + f_t + \eta_{i,t}$, where $\eta_{i,t}$ is i.i.d. zero means noise.
+In addition to the standard setting in the preliminaries, there is an $f_t$, a pre-specified function w.r.t. period $t$, which is an adversarial noise.
 We suppose $r_{i,t}(A) \in [0,1]$ for all $i\in\U$, $A\in\bK^\U$ and $t\in[T]$.
 It is also easy to verify that $\tilde{r}_{i,t}(S) \in [0,1]$ for all $t\in[T]$, $S_i\in\U_\bbE$, $i\in\U$ and $\bE[\tilde{r}_{i,t}(S)] = \tilde{Y}_i(S) + f_t$.
-In addition to the standard setting in the preliminaries, there is an $f_t$, a pre-specified function w.r.t. period $t$.
 Motivated by the fact that the UCB algorithm discussed in the previous section cannot be applied directly in this context, we provide the advanced \texttt{EXP3-TSN} algorithm for substitution.
-The pusedo code and details of the \texttt{EXP3-TSN} are provided in the Appendix.
+The pseudo-code and details of the \texttt{EXP3-TSN} are provided in the Appendix.
 We provide the estimation error, regret, and trade-off in Theorem~\ref{thm_adversarial}.

 \begin{theorem}[Pareto-optimality trade-off in the adversarial setting] Following the condition in Theorem~\ref{trade-off}, let $\mathcal{T}(t) \equiv {(2\vert \U_\bbE \vert + 1)^2\log(t \vert \U_\bbE \vert^2)}/{2(e-2)\vert \U_\bbE \vert}$, then